- Home

 - Biodegradable materials – Think of textiles made from hemp, bamboo, or mycelium (fungal networks), which break down naturally without harming the environment.

-- Local and on-demand production – Making products only when they are ordered, using 3D printing or zero-waste patterns, prevents overproduction and residual waste.
+- Producing locally and on-demand – Making products only once they are ordered, using 3D printing or zero-waste patterns, prevents overproduction and residual waste.

-- Modular and repairable designs – Create products that can be easily taken apart and reused, such as modular shoes or clothing with interchangeable parts.
+- Modular and repairable designs – Creating products that can be easily disassembled and reused, such as modular shoes or clothing with interchangeable parts.

 3. Sustainability starts with producing less